Meet the ETPD Community Policing Team

 8. Attendance is mandatory for the duration of the program (five days)

 For more information on the Evesham Township Police Department Junior Police Academy please contact Ptl.
-Christine Schmidt at [email protected] or (856)983-1116.
+Josh Weiss [email protected] or (856)983-1116.

 The Evesham Police Department proudly established a Police Chaplain Program in 2014.
 Currently, the program consists of 11 volunteer Chaplains.
 In 2014 the Evesham Police Department reached out to every house of worship in the township and received an overwhelming positive response from the different faith communities.